THE TRAVELLING HISTORIAN -- BARBADOS & PIRATES

 G. Wilson

 Buccaneers, whose name comes from the French word Boucanier meaning 'smokers of meat' from their practice of cooking meat this way, were freebooters who attacked only French, Spanish and Dutch vessels, never English.
-Pirates were neither patriotic nor particular.
+Despite this, pirates were neither patriotic nor particular.
 They robbed and ravaged without discrimination, their only concern the capability of those attacked to take revenge.
 Privateers on the other hand were licenced looters. sea-fairing civil servants, so to speak, who turned in their take to government coffers from where their share was parcelled out.

 Barbados suffered severely from the depredations of the privateers who oftimes struck at the very doorstep of the island's capital.
 Captain Martel's pirate ship sank a sloop at the entrance to Carlisle Bay.
 He in turn was pursued, caught and connonaded into oblivion off the east coast of the island.
 All pirate pursuits did not end so successfully, however, and the island's governor complained bitterly, "These parts are infested with pirates."